mit-ll-responsible-ai/hydra-zen/docs/_sources/how_to/use_callbacks.rst.txt

 used across applications - independent of our task function and its config.

 In this How-To, we will write toy versions of two such callbacks and will incorporate them in our hydra-zen code.
-First we will hardcode our application to use these callbacks, and afterwards we will see how they can be enabled from the CLI.
+First, we will hardcode our application to use these callbacks, and then we will rewrite things so that the callbacks can be enabled from the CLI.

 Adding basic callback support to an application